tangjm/data-engineering-notes/public/AWS/module3_global_infrastructure/notes_global_infrastructure.md

 - Deploy apps containerised with Kubernetes

 Fargate
-- engine for ECS without needing servers/clusters
+- serverless compute for ECS and EKS

 ### Database services